github/libprojfs/docs/design.md

   * mount parameter: `lower=/path/to/vfs4git/.gvfs/lower`

-This implies that when a placeholder, hydrated, or modified file is written to disk (either by the .NET provider process via libprojfs, or directly by the git client or other user process), it will be actually stored at `/path/to/vfs4git/.gvfs/lower/path/to/file.txt` but would be visible through the projected filesystem at `/path/to/vfs4git/src/path/to/file.txt`.
+This implies that when a placeholder, hydrated, or modified file is written to disk (either by the .NET provider process via libprojfs, or directly by the Git client or other user process), it will be actually stored at `/path/to/vfs4git/.gvfs/lower/path/to/file.txt` but would be visible through the projected filesystem at `/path/to/vfs4git/src/path/to/file.txt`.

 ### Inode Mapping